jadilorenzo/obsidian/Story/Story.md

 “But if the monitors don’t say it’s there, then it’s not there… No system can mask the magnetic resonance of physical objects.”

-“Your reasoning is all wrong: I said the barricade is there.
-That means this train’s monitors can’t see it.
-Subsequently, magnetic resonance masking exists.” *Three and a half minutes now.*
+“Your reasoning is all wrong,” Alan said, gesturing with his hands to emphasize his train of thought.
+“I’m telling you the barricade is there, which means the train’s monitors can’t detect it.
+So clearly, masking magnetic resonance is possible.”*Three and a half minutes now.*

 “Look, I couldn’t help you even if I wanted to.”

 Alan hated the way people used that condescending “Look, …” It was straight code for “You’re the problem and I’m trying to be nice.”

 “That’s demonstrably false.
-Why else do you have an emergency brake in that compartment?”
-Alan said getting in the attendants face and pointing to a small compartment beside the attendant’s seat which was positioned opposite the carriage’s door.
+Why else do you have a console with access to an emergency brake in that compartment?”
+Alan said getting in the attendants face and pointing to a small compartment beside the attendant’s seat which was positioned opposite the carriage’s door. *There’s no way I can hack that in time.*

-“Michael, I’ve already tried to warn the conductor.
+“Michael,” Alan said, “I’ve already tried to warn the conductor.
 We approximately two and a half minutes to begin deceleration.”

 “How do you know my name?”